What is Merkel Cell Carcinoma?

 - Supportive care specialists

-The acclaimed research team at Moffitt continues to learn more about Merkel cell carcinoma, and we take a bench-to-bedside approach to make the benefits of our laboratory breakthroughs available to our patients as quickly as possible.
-Moffitt is the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, which is a testament to our dedicated research and consistent progress.
-As a result of these efforts, our survival rates consistently exceed the national average, and our patients experience an enhanced quality of life.
+The nationally acclaimed research team at Moffitt continues to learn more about Merkel cell carcinoma every day, and we take a bench-to-bedside approach to make the benefits of our laboratory breakthroughs available to our patients as quickly as possible.
+Moffitt is the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, which is a testament to our extensive research and consistent progress.

-For these reasons, Moffitt is redefining how Merkel cell carcinoma is diagnosed and treated.
-To learn more, call 1-888-MOFFITT or request an appointment by completing a new patient registration form online.
-We do not require referrals.
+For these reasons and others, Moffitt is redefining how Merkel cell carcinoma is diagnosed and treated.
+To learn more, call 1-888-663-3488 or request an appointment by completing a new patient registration form online.